Tour TypeHistory, Cultural, Ecology

 Today you will have free moorning to explore some of the section of the city, before you will start afternoon city tour, After we will transfer you to the bus station of Cruz del Sur company where you will aboard the bus that will take you to Nazca, You will take a 7 hour bus ride

-Day 10: Exploring Nazca: Flight Over the Nazca Lines, City Tour, Overnight stay at a hotel in Nazca
+Day 10: Exploring Nazca: Flight Over the Nazca Lines, City Tour, Overnight stay at a hotel in Ica

 Highlight of the day: The flight over The Nazca Lines takes 30 minutes and you will see 13 figures

-We will pick you up from the bus station and take you to your hotel, after 2 hours of free time you will take an aerial tour over the ancient and mysterious Nazca Lines a series of ancient geoglyphs constructed in the desert outside of the town.
-Once in Nazca, you will board a small plane for amazing views of the world famous and mysterious Nazca Lines.
-The flight over The Nazca Lines takes 30 minutes and you will see 13 figures during this time, some of them well over 100 meters in length.
-Before the flight you will watch an informational video about the different theories of how the lines were created.
+We will pick you up at the bus station and take you on an aerial tour over the ancient and mysterious Nazca Lines, a series of ancient geoglyphs built in the desert on the outskirts of the city.
+Once in Nazca, you will board a small plane to enjoy the breathtaking views of the world-famous and enigmatic Nazca Lines.
+The flight over the Nazca Lines lasts 30 minutes and you will be able to observe 13 figures during this time, some of them over 100 meters in length.
+Before the flight, you will have the opportunity to watch an informative video about the different theories regarding how these lines were created.
 After a short break, we will begin the tour towards Cahuachi and the aqueducts, a less known but equally fascinating part of this enigmatic city.
 In the afternoon, we will board a bus that will take us to Ica, where we will spend the night.

 Highlight of the day: Huacachina, the only desert oasis in South America, is also the hotspot for buggy and sandboarding